Reception of Islam in early modern Europe: Slavery

 Slavery at the time of the European Renaissance was a socio-economic factor especially around the Mediterranean Sea region.
 It was accepted and approved for both Muslims and Christians.
 Most slaves came from warfare, privateering, or the international slave trade.
 Only some of the Arabian slaves in Europe were Muslims by origin.

 Many of the Muslim slaves were baptized before they were sold for the first time and then were given a new Christian name.
 There were, however, some Muslims who were not baptized and who kept their original names, but if they had children the newborns were immediately baptized.
 Most Muslim slaves converted to Christianity because there was hard social pressure at the time for them to convert.
 They also improved their social position by converting to Christianity, such as they would rise from a slave to a serf.

 There were a small percentage of learned Muslim captives who were among the intellectual elite in their original hometowns among the Muslim prisoners and slaves.
 Captured Muslim scientists, physicians, and copyists were in high demand at slave markets.
 Learned Muslim captives were held in high regard by the authorities and they were sold for very high prices.
 They were wanted for the knowledge and advancements the Arabs had made over the Europeans.
 Copyists of Arabic manuscripts were needed in Spain to translate Arabic texts for the practice of medicine, the study of Arabic philosophy, and because of the popular interest in Europe for the translations of Arabic scientific texts.
 Learned Muslim captives played a very important role in the spread of Arabic science and philosophy over the Christian world.

 The liberation of Muslim slaves was a state affair and elevated the popular esteem of the sovereign government.
 Muslim slaves were either freed or exchanged through special legislation and international treaties.

 Examples of learned Muslim captives

 One account of a highly esteemed Muslim slave is of Moroccan geographer al-Hassan al-Wazzan al-Fasi, who made important contributions to geography and Italian texts.
 In 1519, al-Fasi was captured by a group of Sicilian pirates while he was on his way home from Egypt.
 When he was picked up he had scholarly notes on him that he had made from his travels through Africa.
 The pirates soon realized his value and they gave him to Pope Leo X in Rome.
 Al-Fasi was baptized on June 6, 1520, and renamed Joannis Leo, but he became known as Leo the African or Leo Africanus.
-Leo Africanus learned Italian, taught in Barcelona, and made Arabic notes in a book called Description of Africa, which was used for many years as an important source of geographic information on Muslim Africa.
+Leo Africanus learned Italian, taught in Barcelona, and made Arabic notes in a book called Description of Africa, which was used for a number of years as an important source of geographic information on Muslim Africa.